 To run a single scheduled charge in the recurring batch, first complete the billing and credit card data as shown in the recurring billing setup above (Although it’s a one-time charge, Chargent still requires the recurring billing batch to pick it up automatically for a one-time charge in the future).

 - Set Payment Start Date to the date you want the single charge to run.

 - Click Save.

 Recurring Billing Declines

-- Once you have received updated billing information, change the Payment Status back to Recurring.
+- Change the Payment Status back to “Recurring”.